Dltd/OnlyFeathers/README.md

 I used an esp32-cam and [designed a mount](/ESP32-CAM%20custom%20mount.md) for it that also acts as a infrared light diffuser to light the birdhouse for pictures or video's.

+For the esp32-cam I used the program [here](https://github.com/easytarget/esp32-cam-webserver/tree/master) which is an improved version of the default example program for esp32-cam webserver.
+It works great and is better compared to the example program.

 I used a [bright 940nm IR LED](/IR%20LED.md), which I connected to the original SMD flash LED that comes with the board.
 It was not hard to pry off the led and use a soldering iron and desolder thread to make it nice and clean again.

+# finding it in several networks
 I set it up to update the ip to a webserver that will receive the private IP address.
 It was added because I configured multiple SSID's as redundancy which have their own subnets, this way I can always find it, regardless of the network it has connected to.